bevyengine/bevy-website/content/learn/book/control-flow/commands.md

 commands.trigger(event);
 ```

 To use `Commands` in your systems, it is easiest to pass it in as a system parameter.
-This ensures that every system that needs access to `Commands` gets it and that all `Commands` that are called are placed into the `Command` queue.
+This ensures that every system that needs access to `Commands` gets it and that all of the `Commands` that are called are placed into the `Command` queue.

 ```rust
 fn my_system(mut commands: Commands) {